proteomicsunitcrg/qcloud2-pipeline/README.md

 qcloud:
   admin-email: admin.mail@mail.com
 ```
 If first sign email is the same as the admin-mail then the user will be administrator.
-Also the backend sends an email to the admin-mail when a new lab ans user is added to the QCloud.
+Also the backend sends an email to the admin-mail when a new lab and user is added to the QCloud.

 4. Run JAR file: